rust-lang/rfcs/text/0000-postfix-match.md

 match X.Y {}.Z`
 ```

-I believe this would be the same precedence as `await`.
+And this will be the same precedence as `await` for consistency with all `.` based prefix operators and methods we have.

 # Drawbacks
 [drawbacks]: #drawbacks